xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

 ---
 Getting started with Mailсhimp Integration:

    * Make sure integration is {% link "installed and active" ref_0fGEpvrh %} in your X-Cart store.
-If not, install the Mailchinp module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+If not, install the Mailchimp addon as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

    {% note info %}
-   The Mailchimp module requires the default Newsletter subscriptions module to be {% link "installed and enabled" ref_uEnDBBA7 %}.
+   The Mailchimp addon requires the basic Newsletter subscriptions addon to be {% link "installed and enabled" ref_uEnDBBA7 %}.
 If both addons are used at the same time, the “Newsletter subscriptions” addon will be linked to Mailсhimp and the subscriber email addresses submitted via the subscription form will no longer be stored to a list within X-Cart, but will be handled via Mailсhimp, provided that your X-Cart store is connected to your Mailсhimp account via the addon settings, and the Mailсhimp Integration is configured properly.

    If your store has a list of subscribers formed by the addon “Newsletter subscriptions” when you switch to Mailсhimp, you should not expect these subscribers to be imported into Mailсhimp automatically.
 To use your existing subscribers with Mailсhimp, you will need to export them from your X-Cart store and import them into your Mailсhimp account.
 See [https://kb.mailchimp.com/lists/growth/import-subscribers-to-a-list](https://kb.mailchimp.com/lists/growth/import-subscribers-to-a-list "Getting started with Mailсhimp Integration with E-commerce support") for information on how to import subscribers into Mailсhimp.
    {% endnote%}